redhat-developer/devspaces/dependencies/che-devfile-registry/README.md

     --registry, -r [REGISTRY]
         Docker registry to be used for image; default 'quay.io' --organization, -o [ORGANIZATION]
-        Docker image organization to be used for image; default: 'crw' --offline
+        Docker image organization to be used for image; default: 'devspaces' --offline
         Build offline version of registry, with all artifacts included cached in the registry; disabled by default.